 B1-Plane Analytic Geometry.
 An introductory course in plane analytic geometry including rectangular, oblique and polar coordinates in the plane, the straight line and an introduction to the conic sections.
 Credit, three semester hours.
 Prerequisite: A6.

 B2-Solid Analytic Geometry.
 This course includes the study of planes and straight lines, conicoids, polar, spherical and cylindrical coordinates, and the general equation of the second degree.
 Credit, three semester hours.
 Prerequisite: B1.

-C1-Calculus I. This course deals with an introduction to the concept of a limit of a function of one variable, differentiation and integration of algebraic functions, and applications of the calculus to elementary problems in mechanics and physics.
+B4-College Geometry for The Secondary School Teacher.
+This course aims to prepare the student to teach modern geometry in the secondary school.
+The course of study follows the axiomatic structure of geometry.
+Several geometries are considered and compared.
+Even though geometry due to Euclid will be studied in some detail, Euclidean Geometry will be studied as a geometry.
 Credit, three semester hours.

-C2-Calculus II.
+Prerequisite: B1 and a minor in Secondary Education.
+Second semester only.

+- C1-Calculus I. This course deals with an introduction to the concept of a limit of a function of one variable, differentiation and integration of algebraic functions, and applications of the calculus to elementary problems in mechanics and physics.
+Credit, three semester hours. - C2-Calculus II.
 This course deals with differentiation and integration of transcendental functions, integration by various methods, and applications of these operations to elementary problems in mechanics and physics involving transcendental functions.
-Credit, three semester hours.

-C3-Elementary Mathematical Statistics.
+Credit, three semester hours. - C3-Elementary Mathematical Statistics.
 This course consists of collection and classification of data; tabulation and graphical representation of data; averages; errors; measures of dispersion; the percentile method; the normal probability curve.
 Credit, three hours.
-Registration by permission of instructor.

-C4-The Teaching of Mathematics in Secondary Schools.
+Registration by permission of instructor. - C4-The Teaching of Mathematics in Secondary Schools.
 This course consists of a study of the field of secondary mathematics from the quantitative and qualitative viewpoints; review of the field of high school mathematics; adaptation of high school mathematics to the needs of the pupil.
 Open to students who have completed at least twelve semester hours in mathematics.
 Credit, two hours.
 Second semester.
-Prerequisite: C1 or above.
+Prerequisite: C1 or above. - C5-Calculus III.

-C5-Calculus III.
 This course includes the study of infinite series; expansion of functions; partial differentiation; maxima and minima of functions of more than one independent variable; multiple integrals.
 Credit, three semester hours.
-Prerequisite: C2.

-C6-Modern Algebra.
-This course considers the following topics: The number system; groups; rings and fields; matrices and linear transformations; linear algebras; other algebraic systems.
-The course is open to all students having completed course C4.
-Credit 3 semester hours.
-Second semester.
-Registration by permission of instructor.

-C7-C8-Modern Algebra.
+Prerequisite: C2. - C7-C8-Modern Algebra.
 This course considers the number system, groups, rings, fields, matrices and linear transformations, linear algebras, other algebraic systems, vector spaces, systems of linear equations, reducible polynomials, algebraic and transcendental numbers.
 Credit, six semester hours.
-Registration by permission of instructor.

-D2-Differential Equations.
+Registration by permission of instructor. - C9-Modern Mathematics for the Elementary School Teachers.
+This course is designed to prepare the student to teach modern mathematics in elementary school.
+The course aims to increase the teacher's knowledge, in breadth and in depth, of certain areas of mathematics that are basic for elementary school teachers, and to teach the prospective elementary teacher how to present the materials most effectively.
+The contents of the course provide a good foundation of sets, the meaning of numbers and their basic operations, some elementary geometry, probability and permutations.
+Credit, three semester hours.
+Prerequisite: Math A1 and A2.
+First Semester only. - D2-Differential Equations.
 This course includes methods of solving ordinary differential equations with problems in applied mathematics involving ordinary differential equations.
 Open to students who have had course C2.
+Credit, three semester hours. - D4-Projective Geometry.
+This course treats of point and line coordinates, principle of quality, theorems in projective geometry using both the synthetic and analytic methods.
+Open to students who have had Mathematics D1.
 Credit, three semester hours.
+(This course is to alternate with Mathematics C2).